Dynamics of Quantum Chiral Solitons

 Therefore, the effective Hamiltonian describing the mixing of the one- and two-magnon sectors is given by the $2\times 2$ matrix with diagonal elements $\epsilon_1(k)$ and $\epsilon_2(k)$, and the off-diagonal ones $ D\sin^2 (k/2)$.
 The new eigenvalues follow immediately, \begin{widetext}

 \end{widetext} where the last line is obtained in the $H \gg J, D$ limit.
-It is also clear that DM interaction couples the 2-magnon sector to the 3-magnon one, and so on.
-Accounting for all of these, one should be able to reconstruct the soliton and antisoliton excitations as multi-magnon bound states.
-At this stage, we refrain from the more general analysis of this interesting problem.
+It is also clear that the DM interaction couples the two-magnon sector to the three-magnon one, and so on.
+Thus, one should be able to reconstruct the soliton and antisoliton excitations as multimagnon bound states.
+At this stage, we refrain from a more general analysis of this interesting problem.